dekarrin/ictiobus/docs/ictcc.md

 In the general case, one or more files written in the [FISHI](fishi-usage.md) language are read into ictcc, their contents are concatenated together, and they are together interpreted as a single language specification.
-Once a specification is successfully read, further actions as specifed by CLI flags will be done; by default a lexer, parser, and translation scheme is generated for it, and output as part of a Go package which unifies them all and provides access to their functionality via a single `Frontend()` function.
+Once a specification is successfully read, further actions as specified by CLI flags will be done; by default a lexer, parser, and translation scheme is generated for it, and output as part of a Go package which unifies them all and provides access to their functionality via a single `Frontend()` function.
 This function